 A stolen identity is a powerful cloak of anonymity for criminals and terrorists and a danger to national security and private citizens alike.
-For the FBI, identity theft is nothing new.
-The Bureau has been dealing with criminals faking IDs for decades, from check forgers to fugitives on the run.
+For the FBI, identity theft is nothing new—we've been dealing with criminals faking IDs for decades, from check forgers to fugitives on the run.
 But the threat is more pervasive and the scams more sophisticated than ever, including online elements.
 The FBI uses both its criminal and cyber resources—along with its intelligence capabilities—to identify and stop crime groups in their early stages and to root out the many types of perpetrators, which span the Bureau's investigative priorities.

 The FBI also taps into its investigative partnerships with federal, state, and local law enforcement (including dedicated task forces in major cities) as well as information-sharing partnerships with every sector of business, government, and education.
 The Bureau also reaches out with information and education to make sure identity theft doesn’t happen to you.